Br4ndonP0nce/DEXbot_Client/README.md

 Users can connect any cryptocurrency wallet (even cold storage wallets).
 DEXbot allows a user to connect multiple wallets at a time through a single client application, allowing you to automate as many wallets as you want across any supported chain.

 We are extremely focused on security and that is why we open sourced the DEXbot Client Application and have checksums for every release.
-You can check out the [source code]() and even compile the application binary yourself if you prefer.
+You can check out the [source code](https://github.com/DEXbotLLC/DEXbot_Client/) and even compile the application binary yourself if you prefer.
 We built the client application so that is easy to read with comments on every line so even if you are not a developer, you can read through the code.
 To use DEXbot, a user will need to enter their private key on their local machine but **it is very important to note that DEXbot never retrieves, stores, transmits, or logs your private key**.
-The DEXbot is local to your computer, has no persistence and all data is destroyed after the program is terminated.
+The DEXbot application is local to your computer, has no persistence and all data is destroyed after the program is terminated.

 <br><br>